Atomic Energy Regulatory Board: The Formation of AERB: Down the memory Lane

 During the commissioning of Tarapur Atomic Power Station in 1969, the Department of Atomic Energy (DAE) set up a safety committee to receive advice on matters related to safety and to give clearance for first criticality and subsequent power operation of the station.
 A Design and Operations Review Committee was later constituted to monitor the safety aspects of TAPS operation independently.
-One of the ex-chiefs of AERB, Dr. A. Gopalakrishnan, had difference of opinion with the DAE tsars and, after his retirement, he has been writing about AERB being a paper tiger controlled by nuclear hungry DAE bosses.
+One of the ex-chiefs of AERB, Dr. A. Gopalakrishnan, had a difference of opinion with the DAE tsars and, after his retirement, he has been writing about AERB being a paper tiger controlled by nuclear-hungry DAE bosses.
 After Fukushima incident, the government of India is thinking of making AERB an independent regulatory authority to save face.

 DAE Safety Review Committee (DAE-SRC)

 DAE-SRC was set up on 3 February 1972 to offer advice to DAE on safety matters related to commissioning and operation of Unit-1 of Rajasthan Atomic Power Station.
 The experts for the Committee were drawn from within DAE.
 The Safety Committee appointed by Director, Power Projects Engineering Division on 15 December 1969 to prepare Safety Report for RAPS-1 was authorised by DAE to monitor the performance of commissioning tests and to make safety reviews till the attainment of commercial operation.

 The formal regulatory review was consolidated with the reconstitution of SRC on 2 December 1975 to deal with major safety policies and issues in all the constituent units of DAE.
 SRC dealt with nearly all aspects related to the safety of operations in DAE units.